-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Butterfield is shown as a purple triangle. (analysis methodology)
+Butterfield is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 George “G.K.”
-Butterfield Jr. sits on the following committees:
+Butterfield sits on the following committees:

 Butterfield sponsors bills primarily in these issue areas:

-From Jul 2004 to Feb 2016, Butterfield missed 414 of 8,461 roll call votes, which is 4.9%.
-This is much worse than the median of 2.2% among the lifetime records of representatives currently serving.
-ProPublica has tracked 2 explanations for these missed votes.
+From Jul 2004 to Dec 2022, Butterfield missed 585 of 12,116 roll call votes, which is 4.8%.
+This is much worse than the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: